pybind/pybind11/docs/advanced.rst

 Partitioning code over multiple extension modules
 =================================================

-It's straightforward to split binding code over multiple extension modules and reference types declared elsewhere.
+It's straightforward to split binding code over multiple extension modules, while referencing types that are declared elsewhere.
 Everything "just" works without any special precautions.
 One exception to this rule occurs when wanting to extend a type declared in another extension module.
 Recall the basic example from Section :ref:`inheritance`.